passionlim/intensive/Intensive_Travel.md

 ### Think of a memorable trip you took when you were younger.
 Where did you go and who did you go with?
 What did you do or see during that trip?

 I can remember the trip to Jeju Island with my whole family a couple of years ago.
-I went there with wife and daughter also with my parents and brother's family.
+I went there with my wife and daughter and also with my parents and brother's family.
 I stayed at the very special resort for two days.
-It's very expensive resort, so i couldn't go there if I did't get benefits from a company.
+It's very expensive resort, so I couldn't go there if I did't get benefits from a company.
 I guess it's over $1000 for one day.

 There was a private building with 2 stories.
 After I got into the building, all things in the house were luxurious.
-We bought fresh seafood from local market and cooked and enjoy the dinner with wine and beer.
-We'd talked much during night.
-I think it is the most luxuirous trip in my life with whole family together.
+We bought fresh seafood from local market and cooked and enjoyed the dinner with wine and beer.
+We had talked much during night and then we can know better each other.
+I think it is an one of the the most luxuirous trips in my life family together.